|

 Life: Gender, Politics, and the State in Rural New York

-1870-1930) in weaving together male and female political
+weaving together male and female political worlds in the

-worlds in the late-nineteenth century.
-Likewise does she include
+late-nineteenth century.
+Likewise does she include fuller

-fuller descriptions of the motives and experiences of southern
+descriptions of the motives and experiences of southern

 immigrants to New York by embracing Theda Hunter’s research on